duckietown/gym-duckietown-agent/README.md

 [![Docker Hub](https://img.shields.io/docker/pulls/duckietown/gym-duckietown-agent.svg)](https://hub.docker.com/r/duckietown/gym-duckietown-agent)

 Welcome to the `gym-duckietown-agent`, the default template for machine learning [AI-DO](https://www.duckietown.org/research/AI-Driving-Olympics) submissions.
-It runs on [PyTorch](https://pytorch.org/), [numpy](https://pytorch.org/), [scipy](https://www.scipy.org/) and some other useful libraries for machine learning, however you can customize it to your liking.
+It runs [PyTorch](https://pytorch.org/), [numpy](https://pytorch.org/), [scipy](https://www.scipy.org/) and some other useful libraries for machine learning, however you can [customize it](#customizing) to your liking.

 There are two versions of the `gym-duckietown-agent`, both built from this repository and available on [Docker Hub](https://hub.docker.com/r/duckietown/gym-duckietown-agent).
-The default version, [`duckietown/gym-duckietown-agent`](https://github.com/duckietown/gym-duckietown-agent/blob/master/Dockerfile), runs on x86 and ARM devices, and is available on Docker Hub.
+The default version, [`duckietown/gym-duckietown-agent`](https://github.com/duckietown/gym-duckietown-agent/blob/master/Dockerfile), runs on x86 and ARM devices.
 The GPU enabled version, [`duckietown/gym-duckietown-agent:gpu`](https://github.com/duckietown/gym-duckietown-agent/blob/master/docker/gpu/Dockerfile), runs on x86 or GPU-powered machines with [`nvidia-docker`](https://github.com/NVIDIA/nvidia-docker).
 Both of these depend on the [`duckietown/gym-duckietown`](https://github.com/duckietown/gym-duckietown) simulator, or a compatible messaging interface.
-Below, you will find instructions for installing and running these tools.
+Below, you will find instructions for installing and running a `gym-duckietown-agent` container.

 ## Prerequisites

+To enable fully reproducible software environments, we use a tool called [Docker](https://www.docker.com/).
+For your convenience, we have prepared some [reading material about Docker](http://docs.duckietown.org/software_devel/out/docker_intro.html).

 * [git](https://git-scm.com/downloads)
 * [Docker CE](https://docs.docker.com/install/) or [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) (for GPU acceleration)
+* [docker-compose](https://docs.docker.com/compose/install/) - this allows you to "compose" or "orchestrate" multiple Docker containers into a functional system.

 ## Setup

-To get started, clone this git repo and enter the project directory:
+To get started, clone this git repository and enter the project directory:

     git clone https://github.com/duckietown/gym-duckietown-agent.git && cd gym-duckietown-agent